Find out more: Digital ID and the Digital Identity Framework

 Open banking gives you the ability to share your banking data with third parties that have been accredited by the ACCC.
 This will allow you to get better-suited banking products and switch products or banks more easily.

-As of 1 July, 2020 Australia’s bank customers can give permission to accredited third parties to access their savings and credit card data.
-As of 1 November, 2020, they can also give permission to accredited third parties to access mortgage, personal loan and joint bank account data.
+Since 1 July 2020, Australia’s bank customers can give permission to accredited third parties to access their savings and credit card data.
+Since 1 November 2020, they can also give permission to accredited third parties to access mortgage, personal loan and joint bank account data.
 This will enable bank customers to search for a better deal on banking products or to keep track of their banking in one place.

 As a bank customer, you will be able to ask that your data be sent to accredited businesses which may be other authorised banks, financial institutions and organisations.
 You have control over how your data is used, and to whom it is given.
 The data is protected by the Rules of the ACCC.